 I’ve continued to test and tweak my WordPress install as I have the time and opportunity.
-I still plan to alter my sidebar some more and make a custom 404 page, but I’m still trying to figure out if the Facebook for WordPress plugin is functioning properly and if it is worth running at all for the average blogger.
+I still plan to alter my sidebar some more and make a custom 404 page, but I’m still trying to figure out IF the Facebook for WordPress plugin is functioning properly and if it is worth running at all.

 I’m not the average blogger.
 I’m probably older, more technical, and have been at the self-publishing online game for longer than average.
 If I question if the Facebook for WordPress plugin is useful for the masses, it should mean something.
 Maybe for a website like Mashable which has used a beta version of Facebook for WordPress plugin for months finds some benefit.
 Mashable is a VIP WordPress.com website.
 It has teams of support, IT, and graphics people.
 I do everything myself and have for over 15 years.
 The average blogger isn’t likely to enjoy installing and configuring the Facebook for WordPress plugin and since they don’t even get a fraction of the traffic that Mashable does, the plugin won’t do much.

 The Social Publishing feature does more, I can also ‘tag’ my friends and put my blog posting automatically on their wall.
 I’m not sure this feature will be welcomed by all.
 I decided to test it by tagging my friend Dave.
 As a result my last post should appear on his wall, but a side effect of that is his name appears above and below my post on my blog.
 Maybe this can be customized or disabled, but by default I’m not sure my friends all want their name and a link to their Facebook page appearing on my blog whenever I feel like it.
 Maybe people can opt out of this service or unfriend me.
-Maybe it is like when people tag you in a picture they want you to look at that you don’t actually appear in.
-Know what that is, annoying.
-I can see this tag friends feature getting annoying really quick if overused.
+Maybe it is similar to when people tag you in a picture they want you to look at that you don’t actually appear in.
+Know what I call that, “annoying”.
+I can see this tag friends feature getting annoying really quick.

 With all the money, programmers, and social graph data that is the best recommendation Facebook can make?
 They have access to my open graph data, my friends open graph data, all the data in my MySQL database that powers my blog and they come up with a deleted test post and Chris Lytle’s face.
 The Yet Another Related Plugin Post author uses data from the Simple Tags plugin, the rest of my site’s taxonomy and probably some textual analysis to come up with recommended posts.
 Sometimes nothing is relevant, but the posts it does recommend seem more carefully chosen than those provided by the Facebook for WordPress plugin.